prosthetica/qunis/README.md

 # Bloch Sphere

-One other useful way of interpreting the state of a qubit is by the angles of the vectors, in this case
+Other useful way of interpreting the state of a qubit is by the angles of the vectors, in this case

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/6/6b/Bloch_sphere.svg/384px-Bloch_sphere.svg.png)